 We can finally enunciate a version of the so-called \emph{orbit theorem}.
 The following statement is a subset of the the more general statements contained in \cite{Sussmann} (Theorem 4.1) and \cite{Stefan} (Theorems 1 and 5).

-\begin{theorem}[orbit theorem] Let $\M$ be a finite dimensional paracompact smooth manifold and $\Dshf$ be either a set of locally defined smooth vector fields on $\M$ or a subsheaf of $\shfg^\infty_{\ft\M}$.
+\begin{theorem}[orbit theorem] Let $\M$ be a finite dimensional paracompact smooth manifold and $\Dshf$ a set of locally defined smooth vector fields on $\M$.
 Then each orbit $S$ of $\Dshf$ is an immersed smooth submanifold of $\M$ such that, for each $x\in S$, the tangent space of $S$ at $x$ coincides with $\Psf_\Dshf(x)$. \end{theorem}

 It was actually proved in \cite{Stefan} that each orbit $S$ of $\Dshf$ admits a unique smooth manifold structure which turns it into a \emph{leaf} of $\M$, i.e. a smooth immersed submanifold with the property that, for each locally connected topological space $N$ and each continuous map $\funcAB{f}{N}{\M}$ with image contained in $S$, the induced map $\funcAB{f}{N}{S}$ is continuous.
 Besides, the partition of $\M$ determined by the orbits of $S$ is a \emph{foliation with singularities} (cf. definition on page 700 of \cite{Stefan}).
 In particular, $\Psf_\Dshf$ is an involutive distribution (that was also proved in \cite{Sussmann}).
-It then follows that (for simplicity, consider the case in which $\Dshf$ is a set of locally defined smooth vector fields on $\M$; recall that $\Dshf_\ast$ denotes the smallest involutive subset of locally defined smooth vector fields on $\M$ containing $\Dshf$) we have inclusions
+It then follows that (recall that $\Dshf_\ast$ denotes the smallest involutive subset of locally defined smooth vector fields on $\M$ containing $\Dshf$) we have inclusions \begin{linenomath*}